SAP-samples/teched2024-AD181/exercises/ex1.5/README.md

 <img src="images/image2.png" style="width:6.5in;height:2.29097in" />

+4. We want to expose this entity through our service interface.

-4. Go to service.cds tab and Add Entity
+    - Go to service.cds tab and Add Entity (select a service and Open Graphic Modeler if it is not open)

     - You can drop the new entity anywhere